RyanCartularo/Country-Club-Events-Database/README.md

-## Country Club Events Database
-# This is a Database for the events held at The Saint Johnsbury Country Club.
+## This is a Database for the events held at The Saint Johnsbury Country Club.

 By: Ryan Cartularo, Andrew Fay-Matseas, Robert Kelter, & Konan Kouame